-Taskmaster was created by David Michelinie and George Perez and first appeared in Avengers #195.
+Taskmaster was created by David Michelinie and George Perez, and first appeared in Avengers #195.

 Taskmaster was soon noticed by the terrorist organization Hydra and was hired to train their new recruit, Spider-Woman.
 Taskmaster had several run-ins with superheroes, especially Spider-Man and Scott Lang as Ant-Man.
-Each time he was defeated he managed to escape.
+Each time he was defeated, he managed to escape.
 Taskmaster also teamed up with Wizard, Deadpool, and Constrictor to form a new incarnation of the Frightful Four, though this association didn't last long.
 Taskmaster continued his training business.
 He even had a hand in training John Walker to become the next Captain America in a scheme run by the Red Skull to disgrace his image.
 He also began to train henchmen and servants for Red Skull himself.
 Taskmaster is very good at training others.
-Among those he has trained is: Agent-X, Crossbones, Cutthroat, Diamondback, Hauptmann Deutschland, Spider-Woman, Spymaster and U.S.Agent.
+Among those he has trained are: Agent-X, Crossbones, Cutthroat, Diamondback, Hauptmann Deutschland, Spider-Woman, Spymaster and U.S.Agent.
 Taskmaster specially trained the Scarlet Spiders by having his mind connected to theirs and relaying recordings of Spider-Man's moves collected by SHIELD.

 Major Story Arcs

-At one point Taskmaster became a mercenary, doing work for both Agency X, the Committee and Triune Understanding, failing most of his missions.
+At one point, Taskmaster became a mercenary.
+Doing work for both Agency X, the Committee and Triune Understanding, failing most of his missions.
 Such missions included being hired to kill Moon Knight.
 This mission failed however, as he was misled with bad information.
-Moon Knight scared Taskmaster when he appeared immune to pain and humiliated him but let him live.
-Also in an attempt to discredit the Avengers, he failed to deceive them, but the overall mission succeeded.
+Moon Knight scared Taskmaster when he appeared immune to pain and humiliated him, but let him live.
+Also, in an attempt to discredit the Avengers, he failed to deceive them but the overall mission succeeded.

 Deadpool freed Taskmaster from his imprisonment to show his own potential as a mercenary and bested Taskmaster with his hands and feet bound.
 When Deadpool thanked him for letting him win, Taskmaster replied, "The truth is... you're that good.
 You've always been that good.
 Which won't get you a cup of coffee until you figure out how to be a professional..."
 After the Super-Human Registration Act and the Fifty State Initiative, Taskmaster reluctantly joined the Thunderbolts in hunting heroes and villains that refused to register.
 He attempted to shoot Invisible Woman but Mr. Fantastic took the bullet for her and, in outrage, Susan crushed him, knocking Taskmaster unconscious.